Can AI Help Automate Threat Modeling? Yes, When Done Right

 Component-Specific Analysis

-Select any component or group of components and request targeted analysis.
-Each component has a unique index code (like N-42 or FW-7) that the AI references when providing specific analysis.
+Simply reference any component by its name or unique index code (like APP-INT-001 or FIR-RES-001) in your question, and the AI will provide targeted analysis for that specific component.
 The AI understands the complete diagram structure and can provide targeted threats based on:

 Step 3: 3D Security Visualization (Pro)